 Earlier in the year, skating out on natural ice is a favourite pastime for many Swedes – as a good guide, it’s usually safe if you see lots of local families gathering on the ice.
 If you’re in any doubt, ask locals or air on the side of caution.

 Need a recommendation?
 There are some excellent wild lakes just west of Stockholm in the area known as Södermanland.
 On a clear day, you’ll likely see many fellow skaters, teenagers playing ice hockey, and families walking across the ice with their little kids.
+If you’re not comfortable heading out onto the ice alone, this guided tour is a nice alternative (campfire lunch included!).

 See also: 100 free things to do in Stockholm